qibin0506/SelfDrivingAmericanTruck/README.md

 ## step -1 first launch game

-1. Run `pip install -r requirements.txt` to install dependence.
+1. Clone this project and run `pip install -r requirements.txt` to install dependence.

 2. Make your `American Truck Simulator` in small window mode.
 Maybe like this
 ![](art/start.jpg)